 (phone: 802-522-0553 email: firstname.lastname@example.org)

 All Municipal Planning Grant (MPG) applications must be submitted through the online Grant Electronic Application and Reporting System (GEARS).
-(Online application will be available August 1, 2018.)
+(Online application available NOW.)
 Grants are available to municipalities with a confirmed local planning process.